pledged loan

 Benefits and Drawbacks of a Pledged Asset Loan

-Just like with every other lending product, using pledged assets to secure a loan has its pros and cons.
+Like any lending product, using pledged assets to secure a loan has its pros and cons.
 Before making any big financial decisions, it is always vital to understand both the benefits and drawbacks of your decision.

-Some positive benefits of a pledge loan include the following:
+Some positive benefits of pledge loans include:

 • Stocks or mutual funds may be difficult to transfer when used as securities.